CollinHeist/TitleCardMaker/docs/getting_started/index.md

     ??? question "Why is this necessary?"

-        Because the repository is Private, the `git clone` command requires authentication.
+        Because the repository is private, the `git clone` command requires authentication.
 You _can_ download the zipped code from the website, but this makes getting updates difficult.